 From Understanding The Startup Funding Game Booklet

-With more experience gained in the training industry, and the availability of funding for this particular line, Ayman started Gates Training Center, a specialized IT training center that worked with some of Egypt’s largest IT corporate, the training center operated successfully till funding ended in 2001 and Ayman had to exit the training center to make another pivot.
+With more experience gained in the training industry and the availability of funding for this particular line, Ayman started Gates Training Center, a specialized IT training center that worked with some of Egypt’s largest IT corporations, the training center operated successfully till funding ended in 2001 and Ayman had to exit the training center to make another pivot.

 Ayman built capacity to operate within 6 different business lines, defending the company’s ability to adjust with changes in the market and guaranteeing its sustainability based on a sharp strategic vision.